Ease of Use

 Looking to find a financial newsletter to keep up?
 Maybe you’ve heard of Finimize.
 Finimize is a financial newsletter with short, engaging news stories and guides concerning finance.
 Is Finimize the financial newsletter you’ve been waiting for?
 Read our review of Finimize and learn more.

 The Finimize newsletter is the heart and soul of this platform.
-Each day, the editorial team behind Finimize pick one piece of financial news to digest and summarize for subscribers.
-Topics range from interpreting economic releases, like the jobs report in the US, to bankruptcy announcements to trends like the growth of hedge funds.
+Each day, the editorial team behind Finimize picks two pieces of news from the financial world to digest and summarize for subscribers.
+Topics range from interpreting economic releases like the US jobs report to bankruptcy announcements to economic trends like the growth of hedge funds.

-The daily email is short, sweet, and to-the-point.
-It’s typically less than 500 words and includes just three headings: What’s going on?, What does this mean?, and Why Should I Care?.
-It’s written in a conversational and frequently humorous style that will be familiar to anyone who subscribes to other Millennial-run email digests.
+The daily news stories are short, sweet, and to-the-point.
+They’re typically less than 500 words each and include just three headings: What’s going on?, What does this mean?, and Why should I care?
+The news stories are written in a conversational and often humorous style that will be familiar to anyone who subscribes to other Millennial-run email digests.
+Plus, since the newsletter is so short, it takes just a few minutes to read.

 While the brevity of the articles means that they can be short on details, the newsletter doesn’t assume that every reader is a financial guru.
 Jargon that’s common among traders and economists is largely absent from the stories, while more fundamental terms like “ETF” link out to primers on the relevant topics.
-On the whole, Finimize’s target audience is the finance- and economics-interested public, not traders who are excited about diving into the thick of economic reports.
+On the whole, Finimize’s target audience is finance- and economics-interested Millennials and Gen Zers, not dedicated traders who are excited about diving into the thick of economic reports.

-Finimize also offers a number of guides that supplement the daily newsletter by promoting financial literacy among readers.
-Guides cover topics like how to rebalance your portfolio, how much of your income to invest, and saving for retirement.
-If you’ve ever used The Balance to find financial advice, Finimize will feel familiar.
-The guides take about 15 minutes each to read and feature the same witty, engaging writing style as the daily newsletters.
+Finimize also offers a selection of financial knowledge guides that supplement the daily newsletter.
+The guides cover a nice blend of topics, including everything from personal finance to investing strategies to cryptocurrency.
+If you’ve ever used The Balance to find financial advice or to try to understand confusing financial markets, Finimize will feel familiar.
+Each guide takes about 15 minutes to read and features the same witty, engaging writing style as the daily newsletters.

 Platforms and Interface

 Finimize is primarily an email newsletter.
 All you have to do to receive the newsletter is to enter your email address.
-But, if you don’t want daily emails, you can also find an archive of the stories on the Finimize website.
+But, if you don’t want daily emails, you can also access an archive of all past financial news stories on the Finimize website and app.

-The company has also released a mobile app, although it’s currently only available for iPhones.
+The Finimize app is available for iOS and Android.
 With the app, you can access the daily newsletter or guides, as well as listen to the stories in podcast form (most are less than three minutes long).
-The app also curates a news stream, which includes financial stories from sources other than Finimize.
+The app also includes a financial news feed with stories from sources other than Finimize.

 What Type of Trader is Finimize Best For?